jboucher154/WebServ/README.md

 - Follows HTTP 1.1, though not fully compliant
 - Server settings can be confirgured in header file [Webserv.hpp](include/WebServ.hpp)

 The program can be switched between using poll() or select() in I/O multiplexing of the file descriptors (server and client sockets, pipe file descriptors).
 Highly recommended to use poll().
-This is the default, but it can be changed by modifying the WebServ.hpp `POLL_TRUE_SELECT_FALSE` bool.
+This is the default, but it can be changed by modifying the WebServ.hpp `POLL_TRUE_SELECT_FALSE` macro to false.

 ### Logger

-The JAS Server provides a Logger that categorizes ERROR, INFO, and DEBUG messages.
+The JAS Server provides a Logger that prints log messages in ERROR, INFO, and DEBUG categories.

-Settings for the Logger can be configured in [Logger.hpp](/include/Logger.hpp).
-The logging of DEBUG messages can be configured from [Webserv.hpp](/include/WebServ.hpp) with the `GET_DEBUG_LOG` macro.
-There is an additional `GET_SELECT_POLL_LOOP_FD_INFO` macro can be turned true for additional debug messages.
+Settings for the Logger can be configured in [Logger.hpp](include/Logger.hpp).

+The logging of DEBUG messages can be configured from [Webserv.hpp](include/WebServ.hpp) with the `GET_DEBUG_LOG` macro.
+- There is an additional `GET_SELECT_POLL_LOOP_FD_INFO` macro can be turned true for additional debug messages.

 The `LOG_LOCATION` macro settings in Logger.hpp include:
 - logging to files only